Ditectrev/DP-203/README.md

 - [x] Box 1: CONVERT.
 Box 2: COLLATE.
 - [ ] Box 1: FLATTEN.
 Box 2: FLATTEN.

-### HOTSPOT You are building a database in an Azure Synapse Analytics serverless SQL pool.
+### You are building a database in an Azure Synapse Analytics serverless SQL pool.
 You have data stored in Parquet files in an Azure Data Lake Storage Gen2 container.
 Records are structured as shown in the following sample. { "id": 123,\ "address_housenumber": "19c", "address_line": "Memory Lane", "applicant1_name": "Jane", "applicant2_name": "Dev" } The records contain two applicants at most.
 You need to build a table that includes only the address fields.
 How should you complete the Transact-SQL statement?

 ![Question 151](images/question151.jpg)